-Grade Level: 11, 12
+Grade Level: 11, 12 Duration/Credit: .2 semesters/1 credit Recommended Preparation: .Digital Photo, Adv.
+Digital Photo, and teacher permission Graduation Content Requirement: Fine Arts.
+CCR

-Recommended Preparation:Digital Photo, Adv.
-Digital Photo, and teacher permission sketch book; Fee for AP Portfolio Assessment, approximately \$125
+Fees: Student may provide optional materials and a 9"x12" sketch book; Fee for AP Portfolio Assessment, approximately \$125

-Course Description: This course is designed for advanced junior and senior photography students.
-It will prepare you to create artful images that define your artist voice.
-The course is intended for motivated, experienced art students, who are dedicated to the study of photography.
-This class requires significant time outside school hours: to take pictures, visit museums and galleries, and maintain a process journal.
+Course Description: The course is intended for motivated, experienced art students who are dedicated to creating compelling 2-D artwork and defining their artistic voice.
+This class requires significant time outside school hours: to make pictures, visit museums and galleries, invest time in the ideation process, and to document your process by maintaining your blog.
 You will be assessed on projects and participation in class critiques.
-In the spring you may submit a portfolio to the College Board for the AP evaluation.
-You will create three portfolios to meet the AP Studio Art requirements: Quality (your 5 strongest prints), Concentration (12 images carefully developed around a specific theme), and Breadth (12 images showing a variety of techniques that incorporate the Elements of Art).
-Full participation in an AP course includes an expectation you will submit a portfolio for AP evaluation, for which you will be prepared throughout the year.
+In the spring you're encouraged to submit your portfolio to the College Board for the AP evaluation.
+You will create two portfolios to meet the AP Studio Art requirements: Selected Works (your 5 strongest artworks), and a Sustained Investigation (15 images thoughtfully developed around specific inquiry questions that artfully incorporate the elements and principles of art).
+Your Sustained Investigation requires artistic risk and experimentation beyond traditional digital photography into sculptural and explorative imagery.
+As a student in this course, you will also be a member of the SkillsUSA CTSO and have real-world photography opportunities.
+Every project incorporates 21st century skills that help you flourish in life after high school.